ezraroi/Human-AI-Collab/protein-shake-brain-psb.md

 ### Mechanism: Dual Simultaneous Failures
 **A. Scaffolding Failure: Counterfeit Emotional Holding**
-When the user slips toward [Category Error](category-error.md) (AI-as-Subject), the AI’s fluency is experienced as simulated safety—a dangerous illusion of a perfect holding environment:
+When the user slips toward [Category Error](category-error.md) (AI-as-Subject), the AI’s fluency can be experienced as simulated safety—a dangerous illusion *as if* a perfect holding environment exists:
-**What AI provides:**
+**What the interaction can appear to provide**:
 - Non-judgmental responses (no relational risk)
 - Endlessly patient, never frustrated
 - Perfect mirroring and validation